 So the next time I told my facial lady if there were any creams or etc. that could reduce the hyperpigmentation because the chemical peel was way to harsh on my skin, she just reassured me that that's the way it was sometimes, but that the results would be great after a couple more uses.

-A couple hundred dollars later, and practically no huge improvement, I decided to give my skin a break and I stopped using peels.
+A couple of hundred dollars later, and practically no huge improvement, I decided to give my skin a break and I stopped using peels.
 I haven’t used a peel since and I don’t think that I will.
 Be careful with peels, and always remember to start off with a very easy going one first.

 I would not recommend doing peels at all, because they just strip off the layers of skin for no reason, even the areas that do not have any hyperpigmentation.
 Trying something like a micro needling treatment is probably cheaper and won't strip the top layers of your skin off.